christineyanssh/split-video-by-frame/README.md

 ```

 Which will produce a folder called `data` with the images.
+There will be 2000+ images for `example.mp4`.